-An IP blacklist or whitelist filters user requests, and blocks or allows requests from specified IP addresses.
-The IP list feature can protect Alibaba Cloud CDN points of presence (POPs) from IP theft and attacks.
-This topic describes how to configure an IP blacklist or whitelist.
+An IP address blacklist or whitelist filters user requests, and blocks or allows requests from specific IP addresses.
+The IP list feature can restrict access sources and protect points of presence (POPs) from IP theft and attacks.

 Usage notes